octimot/StoryToolkitAI/README.md

                       the tool will create a marker for each block of uninterrupted text

     Shift+M         - add duration markers as above, but with user prompt for the marker name

+    CMD/CTRL+M      - select all segments under markers filtered by color or name from the current Resolve timeline

     q               - close transcript window